paulrozdeba/pyLyapunov/README.md

+# pyLyapunov

-pyLE contains just one function so far, computeLE.
+pyLyapunov contains just one function so far, computeLE.
 It computes the Lyapunov exponents for a set of ODEs.

 See the example files for guidance on how to run the calculation.
 Importantly,